mIRC-Scripters/mirckb/docs/source/identifiers/dialog.rst

     * - -4
       - Currently active dialog (Note: If there is no dialog open, this defaults to -3)

-.. note:: ''This type of dialog cannot be called from a remote script event.''
+.. note:: ``This type of dialog cannot be called from a remote script event.``

 Use As An Identifier
 --------------------